-Painting Cedar Siding vs Staining
+Painting Cedar Siding vs. Staining

 Cedar siding is often favored for its natural beauty and rustic aesthetic, but the number one downside is the maintenance that comes with it.
-If you own a cedar sided home, you cannot ignore painting, or staining, the siding every five to ten years to keep the wood protected from the elements.
+If you own a cedar-sided home, you cannot ignore painting, or staining, the siding every five to ten years to keep the wood protected from the elements.

 When paint starts chipping and falling off, the wood becomes exposed and at the mercy of mother nature.
 If the paint on your siding is faded and starting to chip, it's time for a redo.
-The next important step is determining whether to paint, or stain, your cedar siding.
+The next important step is determining whether to paint or stain your cedar siding.

 Should You Paint Your Cedar Siding?

 I prefer staining unpainted cedar with an acrylic solid stain versus painting it.
 Unlike some exterior paints, the solid stain I use doesn't require primer over bare wood spots.
-When exterior stain starts to go bad it doesn't peel from the surface as badly as paint.
+When exterior stain starts to go bad, it doesn't peel from the surface as badly as paint.
 I find too that solid stain doesn't mask the natural beauty of cedar as much as paint does.
 Stain is definitely the way to go if you want to minimize future prep work and preserve the natural beauty of the cedar.

 What About Badly Peeling Paint on Cedar?

 In the unfortunate case of paint peeling like crazy all over your siding, you have a lot of work ahead of you.
 The loose paint must be totally removed and sanded down before re-coating with anything.
 Determine what caused the paint to peel in the first place.
-Maybe the surface wasn't primed, low quality paint was used, or a repaint was neglected for far too long.
+Maybe the surface wasn't primed, low-quality paint was used, or a repaint was neglected for far too long.

-If the paint is peeling so bad that power washing alone removes most of it from the surface, I would remove all of it from the siding and start over with two coats of exterior siding stain, not paint.
+If the paint is peeling so badly that power washing alone removes most of it from the surface, I would remove all of it from the siding and start over with two coats of exterior siding stain, not paint.

 Painting Weathered Cedar Siding